What is the Brady List for Police Officers?

 That's why many criminal defense lawyers are defending people claiming that the police lied during a police report, and of course, that lie is being used to prosecute them.

 Prosecutors are responsible for maintaining these lists.
 In some cases, information on Brady lists can be requested with a Brady motion.
-They allow defense attorneys to seek other information from the prosecution.
+This powerful tool allows defense attorneys to seek other information from the prosecution, empowering them to uncover and reveal any potential misconduct.
 Our Los Angeles criminal defense lawyers will review this topic more closely below.

 General Information About Brady Lists